franchsli/whatsapp_clone_django/README.md

 TODO:
     **DO RIGHT NOW**:
         - Make the add status form work:
-            + make it so the url parameters are optional.
+            + make it so the url parameters are optional (or check how you sent images from that input [image input]).
             The post request will update the entire statuses.html (use HTMX like always).
         - Implement the archived chats logic (archived booleand field, HTMX update and such).
         - Display in the view the contacts that was created by the auth user and have uploaded a status.